obsidianart/youtube-statistics/README.md

         window.trackYouTubeVideos("username");
         </script>

-####The example should run on a server to work since YouTube embed code don't include protocol.
+####The example should run on a server since YouTube embed code does not include protocol.